| >> discography << |

 Lunch, Rowland S. Howard and Nikki Sudden.
 As one enthusiastic concertgoer at Southern

-Cross' album launch said, "This is rock and roll.
+Cross' album launch said, "This is rock and roll."

 |

-| BLURT 17.05.2011 | Phil Shoenfelt's history stretches
+Phil Shoenfelt's history stretches

 back to the early ‘80s and the postpunk act Khmer Rouge.
 But the